Follow our step-by-step guide to cope with water and wastewater emergencies.

 Click on the headings below:

-- If there is little or no water running from your tap then there may have been a burst water main in your area.
-Turn off the taps and contact us on 0330 303 0368 and a customer services advisor will give you more information.
+If there is little or no water running from your tap then there may have been a burst water main in your area.
+Turn off the taps and contact us on 0330 303 0368 and a customer services adviser will give you more information.

 If we are carrying out work on our network which would interrupt your water supply for more than four hours, we will let you know at least 48 hours in advance, usually by letter or card.